sankyavi/jekyll-blog/_posts/2015-01-18-Messenger-Of-God-The-Facts.md

 Sikhism, as a religion, was formed to break away from the caste structure of Hinduism - or so the first leaders of the religion had in mind.
 Over the years, however, Sikhism has retained the caste system, and the evil continues to plague the religion, which came into being, ironically, as a rejection of the same.
 So much so that Sikhs all over Punjab have separate gurudwaras for lower caste Sikhs - the Dalits and the Jats, and the higher caste ones.
 In order to not suffer humiliation at the higher caste-only gurudwaras, several Deras began mushrooming in Punjab, centred on their own messiahs.
 Currently, somewhere around 8,000 Deras are operational in the Punjab, and many of them are involved in social work directed at the upliftment of lower caste Sikhs.

-•	History of SantGurmeet Ram Rahim Singh.
+•	History of Sant Gurmeet Ram Rahim Singh.

 Along with all his social reforms the Godman has been in the news for wrong reasons too some of which are: